zodimo/go-compose/docs/sentinel_pattern.md

 > 1. `TUnspecified` – sentinel (constant for values, singleton for structs)
 > 2. `IsT` – predicate, package-level function
 > 3. `TakeOrElseT` – 2-param fallback, package-level function
 > 4. `MergeT` – composition merge, package-level function
+> 5. `StringT` – stringification, package-level function
 > No other public symbols are required.
 All verification commands are in Section 8.

 ---